by Bob Richards 2014-22

 You could be done there, in a perfect world.
 You could be lucky and it may sound fine.

 I highly recommend designing the physical crossover such that you can pull off a jumper to turn off each driver, so you can look at each drivers acoustic output separately with the calibrated mic and pink noise.
 What I always find is that the drivers don't turn on and off at quite the frequency I had calculated them to.
+The math is allegedly accurate, but drivers are reactive devices with variable impedance over frequency.
 Does this matter much?
 It can.
-With a one pole crossover, you generally wire the drivers (woofer and tweeter) in phase with each other because there's only a theoretical 90 degree phase shift at the crossover frequency between the drivers, due to the reactance of the crossover parts (coils and caps), unless you are using a driver right up to where in frequency it mechanically rolls off.
+With a one pole crossover, you generally wire the drivers (woofer and tweeter) in phase with each other because there's only a theoretical 90 degree phase shift at the crossover frequency between the drivers (assuming the crossover circuit is very accurate).
 The reactance of the drivers will often add or subtract from that theoretical phase shift some.
 If the actual phase shift at the crossover frequency goes beyond 90 degrees, then swapping the phase of one driver relative to the other will result is a smaller acoustic cancellation at the crossover frequency when the output of the two drivers add in the air (at your ear).
-If there's an overlap in the two frequency bands due to a sloppy crossover calibration, the amplitude response may not show it as a major anomoly (compared with other anamolies), but the differential phase can be way off, and cause lobing effects that can do serious damage to stereo imaging in the crossover frequency region.
+If there's an overlap in the two frequency bands due to a sloppy crossover calibration, the amplitude response may not show it as a major anomoly (compared with other anamolies), but that can do significant damage to stereo imaging in the crossover frequency region.

 Highpass filter: Xc = 1 / ( 2 pie time freq. times C in farads), or C = 1 / ( 2 times pie times freq times Xc).
 Xc is the impedance as seen by the capacitor.